wpwupingwp/OGU/README.md

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```
-If you find any error occured, install Xcode in App Store then retry.
+If you find any error occured, install Xcode in App Store and retry.

 Then:
 ```